kristenmasada/kristenmasada.github.io/README.md

 * Remove white line in title that appears on mobile.
 * Center text on 'About' page properly.

-* Update 'About' page to say that I am a Master's student under Dr. Bunescu.

 * In 'Publications' section, add PDFs of ISMIR poster and ACM presentation (how to get audio integrated? maybe do link in PDF?).
   * Also eventually add link to code for package + data + instructions on GitHub.
   * Adding all of this might require some reformatting.
 I remember I tried to do this before and there were some weird spacing issues.